cluffa/IWF_data/README.md

 name_alt| alternate name if more than one were used|
 birthday| date of birth | YYYY-MM-DD gender | gender | M = man, W = woman
-nations | all nations athlete has compteted under | SO 3166 country code
+nations | all nations athlete has competed under | SO 3166 country code

 ### Results